-- U.S. government obligations The fair value of government obligations are based on institutional bond quotes and evaluations based on various market and industry inputs and are primarily considered Level 1 inputs. - U.S. government agencies and instrumentalities The fair value of government agencies and instrumentalities are based on institutional bond quotes and evaluations based on various market and industry inputs and are primarily considered Level 2 inputs. - Corporate obligations The fair value of corporate bonds are based on institutional bond quotes and evaluations based on various market and industry inputs and are primarily considered Level 2 inputs. - Foreign obligations The fair value of foreign bonds are based on institutional bond quotes and evaluations based on various market and industry inputs and are primarily considered Level 2 inputs.
+- Treasury obligations The fair value of treasury obligations are based on institutional bond quotes and evaluations based on various market and industry inputs and are primarily considered Level 1 inputs. - U.S. government agencies The fair value of U.S. government agencies are based on institutional bond quotes and evaluations based on various market and industry inputs and are primarily considered Level 2 inputs. - Corporate obligations The fair value of corporate obligations are based on institutional bond quotes and evaluations based on various market and industry inputs and are primarily considered Level 2 inputs. - Foreign obligations The fair value of foreign obligations are based on institutional bond quotes and evaluations based on various market and industry inputs and are primarily considered Level 2 inputs. - Commercial paper The fair value of commercial paper are based on institutional bond quotes and evaluations based on various market and industry inputs and are primarily considered Level 1 inputs. - Money market mutual fund The fair value of money market are based on institutional bond quotes and evaluations based on various market and industry inputs and are primarily considered Level 1 inputs.